jcs-elpa/guard-lf/README.md

 This is an alternative to Emacs built-in [so-long][].

 The [so-long][] package will first enter the major mode and then disable all minor modes of your choice.
 But sometimes, the file is too large, and you cannot even exit the event loop.
 This package takes another approach.
-It prevents you from entering major mode and simply directs you to the basic `fundamental-mode`.
+It prevents you from entering major mode and simply directs you to the mode configured in `guard-lf-major-mode` (by default, this is set to `guard-lf-major-mode` which is basically the same as `fundamental-mode`).

 ## 🔨 Usage